Tom Steyer, billionaire anti-Trump activist, says he won't run for president but vows $40M impeachment push

 CLICK HERE TO GET THE FOX NEWS APP

-Although Steyer seemingly won't be on the ballot in 2020, his team emphasized that they feel they have the momentum.
+Although Steyer seemingly won't be on the ballot in 2020, members of his team emphasized that they felt the Democrats had momentum.

 "With a new Congress now seated, and a majority of Democrats in the House, the power is in their hands to start the process of removing this corrupt and comprised president," Need to Impeach Lead Strategist Kevin Mack said in a statement.
 "We’re not backing down, and we’re not letting up on our work to hold members of Congress accountable until Donald Trump is out of the White House.”

-But top Democrats seemed less than enthusiastic about introducing impeachment articles.
-Last week, House Speaker Nancy Pelosi downplayed freshman Rep. Rashida Tlaib’s profanity-laced vow to impeach Trump, as Republicans strongly condemned the language.
+But, top Democrats seemed less than enthusiastic about introducing impeachment articles.
+Last week, House Speaker Nancy Pelosi, D-Calif., downplayed freshman Rep. Rashida Tlaib’s profanity-laced vow to impeach Trump, as Republicans strongly condemned the language.

-Meanwhile, House Majority Leader Steny Hoyer said he doesn't think "comments like these particularly help."
-And Rep. Emanuel Cleaver, D-Mo., said members were “aghast” at Tlaib, lamenting “a fever” among some colleagues to impeach Trump.
+Meanwhile, House Majority Leader Steny Hoyer said he didn't think "comments like these particularly help."
+And Rep. Emanuel Cleaver, D-Mo., said members were “aghast” at Tlaib, D-Mich., lamenting “a fever” among some colleagues to impeach Trump.

 House Judiciary Committee Chairman Jerry Nadler, D-N.Y. -- who would oversee any impeachment proceedings -- also condemned Tlaib's comments.